shiv-pratap2002/Movie-Recommender-System/README.md

 # Recommender System

 This is a repo containing my 4th Semester ML mini-project submission
+## Dataset
+The popular MovieLens100k Dataset is used for this project which contains 100k ratings collected from 1k users on 1700 movies, each user has rated at least 20 movies on a scale of 1 to 5.

-It has 3 components -
+This Project has 3 components -

 #### 1 - Recommender System made using movielens dataset using sklearn.
   - What this system basically does is it computes user-to-user similarities and item-to-item similarities using collaborative filtering